Homological Berglund-H\"ubsch-Henningson mirror symmetry for curve singularities: Introduction

 \section{Introduction}

-Given a polynomial $f:X\rightarrow \C$ with an isolated singularity at the origin, one can naturally associate two categories to it; one by studying the singularity defined by $f$ symplectically (the A--model), and the other by studying it algebraically (the B--model).
+Given a polynomial $f:\C^n\rightarrow \C$ with an isolated singularity at the origin, one can naturally associate two categories to it; one by studying the singularity defined by $f$ symplectically (the A--model), and the other by studying it algebraically (the B--model).
 The first category is called the Fukaya--Seidel category of $f$, $\mathcal{FS}(f)$, and is a categorification of the space of vanishing cycles.
-On the algebro-geometric side, one can study the (dg)-category of matrix factorisations, denoted by $\mathrm{mf}(X,f)$.
-In the case where $f$ is equivariant with respect to the action of an abelian group $G$ which contains $\C^*$, one can also study the $G$-\emph{equivariant} matrix factorisations, which is denoted by $\mathrm{mf}(X, G,f)$. \\
+On the algebro-geometric side, one can study the (dg-)category of matrix factorisations, denoted by $\mathrm{mf}(\C^n,f)$.
+In the case where $f$ is equivariant with respect to the action of an abelian group $G$ which contains $\C^*$, one can also study the $G$-\emph{equivariant} matrix factorisations, which is denoted by $\mathrm{mf}(\C^n, G,f)$. \\

-Whilst there is no general prediction about how the Fukaya--Seidel category and the category of matrix factorisations (equivariant or otherwise) of $f$ should be related, homological mirror symmetry predicts that certain singularities should arise in pairs, and, crucially for us, this pairing of singularities should respect equivariant structures.
-The main result of this note confirms this prediction in the case of invertible curve singularities, where we incorporate equivariance into the A--model by following a suggestion of Futaki and Ueda in \cite{FutakiUedaD}. \\ To define an invertible polynomial, consider an $n\times n$ matrix $A$, invertible over $\mathbb{Q},$ with non-negative integer entries $a_{ij}$.
+Whilst there is no general prediction about how the Fukaya--Seidel category and the category of matrix factorisations (equivariant or otherwise) of $f$ should be related, homological mirror symmetry predicts that certain singularities should arise in pairs such that the Fukaya--Seidel category of one singularity matches (in a sense to be made precise shortly) the category of matrix factorisations of its partner, and vice-versa.
+Crucially for us, this pairing of singularities should respect equivariant structures.
+The main result of this article confirms this prediction in the case of invertible curve singularities, where we incorporate equivariance into the A--model by following a suggestion of Futaki and Ueda in \cite{FutakiUedaD}. \\ To define an invertible polynomial, consider an $n\times n$ matrix $A$, invertible over $\mathbb{Q},$ with non-negative integer entries $a_{ij}$.
 To such a matrix, one can associate a polynomial $\w\in\C[x_1,\dots, x_n]$